University campus in Oregon

 Upon completing associate degrees, students transfer to Oregon's 8 bachelor's programs, including those at Portland State University ($8,694 tuition) and Western Oregon University ($9,000 tuition), with advanced standing and junior-year entry.
 Oregon State University and University of Oregon maintain formal articulation agreements with community college partners, streamlining admission and course mapping processes.
 Transfer students benefit from in-state tuition rates averaging $9,555 annually, making Oregon an affordable pathway to four-year degrees.
 For students seeking flexibility, explore Online Bachelor's programs and Most affordable options to identify institutions supporting transfer credit from community colleges.
 The Oregon Opportunity Grant provides additional financial support for qualifying transfer students, ensuring continued accessibility throughout degree completion.

-Why Study Information Systems in Oregon?
+Why Pursue an Information Systems Degree in Oregon?

 Industry & Workforce

-Oregon offers a robust ecosystem for Information Systems education, with 16 institutions providing programs across associate, bachelor, and master's degree levels (IPEDS).
+Oregon offers a strong ecosystem for Information Systems education, with 16 institutions providing programs across associate, bachelor, and master's degree levels (IPEDS).
 The state's four-year institutions deliver 123 bachelor's completions annually, while 5 institutions offer master's programs producing 67 graduates each year.
 This breadth of educational options ensures students can find programs aligned with their career goals and academic timelines.
 Oregon State University leads the state with 114 completions, establishing itself as the premier destination for Information Systems study in the region.

 Salary Outlook

 Oregon's geographic location places students in proximity to major technology employers and innovation hubs.
-Cities including Portland, Eugene, Salem, Beaverton, and Hillsboro host major employers such as Intel, Nike, Providence Health, and Oregon Health & Science University—companies actively recruiting Information Systems graduates.
+Cities including Portland, Eugene, Salem, Beaverton, and Hillsboro host major employers such as Intel, Nike, Providence Health, and Oregon Health & Science University, companies actively recruiting Information Systems graduates.
 The Portland-Vancouver-Hillsboro metro area particularly serves as a tech corridor offering extensive internship and career opportunities.
 For affordability, public four-year institutions average $9,555 in annual in-state tuition, while Oregon's Oregon Opportunity Grant provides need-based financial assistance for eligible residents.
 Explore related technology programs like Information Technology in Oregon and Cloud Computing in Oregon to understand the broader career landscape.

-Information Systems Job Market in Oregon
+Information Systems Job Market & Salary Data in Oregon

 Employment Outlook

-Oregon's Information Systems job market presents robust opportunities across multiple metropolitan regions and industry sectors.
+Oregon's Information Systems job market presents strong opportunities across multiple metropolitan regions and industry sectors.
 The state supports a diverse technology workforce, with major employment concentrations in Portland, Eugene, Salem, and the Willamette Valley region.
 According to the Bureau of Labor Statistics, Oregon's technology sector continues to grow, driven by both established tech companies and emerging startups.
 The Portland-Vancouver-Hillsboro metro area serves as the primary employment hub, offering the highest concentration of Information Systems positions statewide.
 Cities like Beaverton and Hillsboro have developed into secondary tech centers, attracting talent with competitive salaries and innovative work environments.
 The Eugene-Springfield and Salem metro areas provide additional employment opportunities for IS professionals seeking positions outside the Portland metro region.

 Salaries by Metro